Claudio Ranieri takes over at Roma following Eusebio Di Francesco's departure | Goal.com

 "At this stage of the campaign, it was important to bring in a coach who knows the club, understands the environment, can speak the language and is able to motivate the players.
 Claudio ticks all of those boxes and he’s very excited to take on this challenge.”

-Di Francesco's departure came in the wake of Roma's Champions League elimination at the hands of Porto, ending the club's run in the round of 16.
+Di Francesco's departure came in the wake of Roma's Champions League elimination at the hands of Porto, ending the club's run at the round of 16.

-The club currently sits fifth in Serie A, three points behind fourth-place Inter and four points behind third-place AC Milan.
+Ranieri takes over with Roma currently fifth in Serie A, three points behind fourth-place Inter and four points behind third-place AC Milan.

 “Claudio’s from the city, he’s a Roma fan but more than that, he’s one of the most experienced coaches in world football,” said Roma director Francesco Totti.